 If you’re a business who gets paid via invoice, you should absolutely be using electronic invoices in 2021.
 Online invoices are less likely to be lost or misplaced and are generally paid faster than their paper-based alternatives.

-Quality invoicing software allows you to send online invoices instantly from your desktop or mobile device, track payment status and accept payments in real time.
+Quality invoicing software allows you to create and send online invoices instantly from your desktop or mobile device, track payment status and accept payments in real time.
 Customers can pay online invoices in one click either in person or using their mobile device.
+Invoicing software is built to save you time, work smarter and faster.

-Square Invoices lets your clients pay 24/7 online, and you’ll have access to these funds as soon as the next business day.
+Square Invoices - online invoice generator software - lets your clients pay 24/7 online, and you’ll have access to these funds as soon as the next business day.
 It’s free and simple to set up, with no monthly fees and no contracts.

 4. Over the phone payments